 DISCLAIMER: While we make every effort to provide you with the most accurate, up-to-date information, all costs in this article are subject to change.
 This article is intended for general informational purposes only and does not address individual circumstances.
 It should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

-Briefly.co.za recently published an article about the biggest and most expensive celebrity mansions in Africa in 2022.
+Briefly.co.za recently published an article about the biggest and most expensive celebrity mansions in Africa.
 Most celebrities are known for living large, and a flamboyant lifestyle is what they tend to display on social media.

 Some wealthy African celebs have invested in real estate.
 They own large and luxurious mansions that many people desire and envy.
 These celebrities include Cassper Nyovest, Davido, Bonang Matheba, Linda Ikeji, Don Jazzy, and Timaya.